The SQL Server DISTINCT Statement retrieves unique records (by removing the duplicates) from the specified column in the SELECT Statement.

 - and Bachelors and 90000 is a Unique Combination

-Using the distinct along with WHERE Clause.
-The following unique statement will return the unique Education values whose Yearly Income is greater than 50000
+Here, we are using it along with WHERE Clause.
+The following statement will return the unique Education values whose Yearly Income is greater than 50000

 SELECT DISTINCT [Education] ,[YearlyIncome] FROM [Employees] WHERE YearlyIncome > 50000

-The DISTINCT considers the NULL records as a valid distinctive record.
-So, Please use any Not Null function (NOT NULL) functions to remove NULLS
+The DISTINCT considers the NULL records as valid distinctive records.
+So, Please use any Not Null function (NOT NULL) functions to remove NULLS.

 The also allows us to use Aggregate Functions along with Group By Clause.
 The following unique query groups the employees by Education.
 Next, it finds the Sum of unique Yearly Income for each Education group.